 Platforms: PS5, PS4

-Our next suggestion for the best games set in Japan is none other than the PlayStation-exclusive action-adventure title Ghost of Tsushima.
+Our next suggestion for the finest games set in Japan is none other than the PlayStation-exclusive action-adventure title Ghost of Tsushima.

-Set in Feudal Japan during the initial Mongolian invasion of Tsushima Island, the game casts you as a samurai fighting to defend his home.
+Set in Feudal Japan during the first Mongolian invasion of Tsushima Island, the game casts you as a samurai fighting to protect his hereditary home.

-However, since this is an open-world game, you’ll have plenty of opportunities to go out and explore Tsushima Island’s beautiful environments.
+However, since this is an open-world game, you’ll have plenty of opportunities to go out and explore Tsushima Island’s scenic environments.

-Doing so reveals a multitude of minute details that pay homage to Japan’s history while immersing the player in one of the most captivating video game settings.
+Doing so reveals a multitude of small details that pay homage to Japan’s history while immersing the player in one of the most captivating video game settings.

 Sekiro: Shadows Die Twice